 Most marketers stress about traffic all the time.
-Getting to the page 1 of search engines and throwing traffic from Facebook ads is what most people are obsessed about.
+Getting to page 1 of search engines and driving traffic from Facebook ads is what most people are obsessed about.
 However, all of this is of no use if that traffic doesn’t convert.

-Based on the KPIs you want to improve, CRO involves building multiple hypothesis and testing the same.
+Based on the KPIs you want to improve, CRO involves building multiple hypotheses and testing the same.
 A high conversion rate means a better return on investment (ROI).

 In addition to improving your ROI, optimisation helps to defend against the limited attention span of your average visitor by giving them what they want before they tire of looking for it and move on.

 It’s essential to understand that optimization should focus on getting the right customers for your business and help it grow.

 Below are four individual case studies highlighting different approaches to conversion optimisation followed by different companies and what they learned from it.